 Eucalyptus tereticornis

 The EucFACE forest is primarily a monoculture of Eucalyptus tereticornis Sm.
 (Myrtaceae).
 E. tereticornis is native to the eastern seaboard of Australia, following a roughly similar distribution to P. straminea (Atlas of Living Australia).
-Capable of reaching 50m with smooth, white or greyish bark, bark sheds in large flakes (Fig.3.4a) (National Herbarium of NSW, 2012).
-Adult leaves narrow-lanceolate or lanceolate, 10–20 cm long, 1–3 cm wide, dull green, juvenile leaves broader to ovate, dull blue green (National Herbarium of NSW, 2012).
-Widespread in wet and dry forests, tolerates a range of soil fertility but thrives in higher fertility areas (National Herbarium of NSW, 2012).
+Capable of reaching 50m with smooth, white or greyish bark, which sheds in large flakes (Fig.3.4a) (National Herbarium of NSW, 2012).
+Adult leaves are narrow-lanceolate or lanceolate, 10–20 cm long, 1–3 cm wide, dull green, juvenile leaves are broader to ovate, and dull blue green (National Herbarium of NSW, 2012).
+Widespread in wet and dry forests, E. tereticornis tolerates a range of soil fertility but thrives in higher fertility areas (National Herbarium of NSW, 2012).

 Figure 3.
 4 Eucalyptus tereticornis at EucFACE Panel a) Mature individuals ~40m tall at edge of EucFACE site.
 Panel b) View of Eucalyptus tereticornis canopy from above.
 Image taken from canopy access crane.
 Both images taken during drought conditions in November 2019.